Ankush-0g/Dsa-Analyzer-Visualizer/README.md

 ## 🔍 Project Overview

 This application visualizes algorithm execution in a user-friendly interface.
-The frontend provides controls for selecting algorithms, adjusting speed, and stepping through execution, while the backend computes algorithm traces, metadata, and explanations.
+The frontend provides controls for selecting algorithms, adjusting speed, and stepping through execution, while the backend computes algorithm traces, metadata, and explanations

 ### Key capabilities